-Here in Bennekerry N.S. we recognise that Sport is very much part of our culture and touches nearly everyone’s life to some degree.
-Getting children involved in sports has many benefits.
+Here in Bennekerry N.S. we recognise that sport is very much part of our culture and it touches nearly all of our lives in some way.
+Having an involvement in sport has many benefits and we encourage the children in our school to participate regularly.
 Through the P.E. curriculum, all pupils will have opportunities to experience a variety of activities relating to the six strands - Dance, Gymnastics, Games, Outdoor and Adventure Activities, Aquatics and Athletics.

 We also seek to promote sports in other ways and teams from the school participate in many competitions in disciplines such as Gaelic Football, Hurling, Camogie, Soccer, Tennis, Athletics, Basketball, Rugby and Spikeball.
-We have had considerable success over recent years in many of these competitions as outlined below.
+We have had considerable success in many of these competitions as outlined below.

 We are fortunate in that we have wonderful links with clubs in the local area and regularly have coaches from these clubs visit the school to share their expertise and skills.
 At present the school/club link between Palatine GAA and ourselves sees Martin Hosey take our Junior Infants through to 2nd class for Gaelic Football.
 Coaches from Carlow Town Hurling Club and Setanta promote Hurling and Camogie and Leinster Rugby provide coaching sessions for 4th-6th classes.
 Students from the F.A.I.
 Soccer programme in I.T.
 Carlow visit in the final term.